hyunwoongko/nanoRLHF/README.md

 - Example: [available](https://github.com/hyunwoongko/nanorlhf/tree/main/examples/nanovllm.py)
 - References: [vllm](https://github.com/vllm-project/vllm), [nano-vllm](https://github.com/GeeeekExplorer/nano-vllm)

-`nanovllm` is a high performance inference engine inspired by vLLM.
-It focuses on throughput-oriented inference: batching, scheduling, and KV-cache-style ideas that matter for generation-heavy workflows.
+`nanovllm` is a minimal high-performance inference engine for LLMs.
+The goal is to understand how to make inference fast in practice, including paged attention and efficient batching.

-### 6) `nanoverl`: minimal RLHF framework
+### 6) `nanoverl`: RLHF training framework
 - Implementation: [nanoverl](https://github.com/hyunwoongko/nanorlhf/tree/main/nanorlhf/nanoverl)
 - Textbook: Not started
 - Example: [available](https://github.com/hyunwoongko/nanoRLHF/tree/main/scripts)
 - References: [verl](https://github.com/volcengine/verl), [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF)

-`nanoverl` is a minimal RLHF framework inspired by PPO-style systems like verl.
+`nanoverl` is a minimal RLHF training framework focusing on clarity.
-It ties the pieces together: generation, scoring/verification, advantage estimation, updates, and evaluation.
+The goal is to understand how RLHF training pipelines are structured, including SFT, RL algorithms and asynchronous RL.

 ### 7) RLHF training pipeline
 This section is the final step after you have studied all the modules above.

 #### Prepare Supervised Fine-tuning Dataset
 In the examples included in this project, supervised fine-tuning is performed using [NuminaMath-CoT-Small-Hard-200k](https://huggingface.co/datasets/NotASI/NuminaMath-CoT-Small-Hard-200k).
 From the original dataset, 180k samples are used as training data, and 1k samples are used as validation data.
 Running the following command will tokenize the dataset and save it as zero-copy `.nano` format (similar with `.arrow` format).

 ```bash